Type to search lessons across every grade and subject.

 Going further

-Decimal multiplication shows up everywhere in the next lesson.
-Order of operations applies the same precedence rules to integers, fractions, AND decimals — once a problem mixes them, BEDMAS is what keeps everything tidy.
+Decimal multiplication shows up throughout the next lesson.
+Order of operations applies the same precedence rules to integers, fractions, and decimals; BEDMAS resolves the order whether the numbers are mixed or all of one kind.